 Some say the unending anxiety of waiting to know what happens next can be troubling, but others have said that COVID-19 mimics climate catastrophe at 'warp speed'.
 A pace of change is coming at breakneck speed while some of us are still stuck in one place.
-I have watched the world come to a halt, my clients reduced my hours to 30% and seen all travel related search disappear.
+I have watched the world come to a halt, my clients reduced my hours to 30%, figure out how to work from home and seen all travel-related search disappear.

 This gray area and time yields us (or me) atleast to pick up where we left in the old teachings of the world now nearly forgotten by industry and technology.
 At the level of human interactions, we probably already do this but this quiet time offers a lot of reflection in finding new ways and things to stimulate our minds.
-I have selectively been travelling less and doing more armchair travels, reading a lot and exercising and dreaming of all the hiking and bicycle touring places that I can possibly visit.
+I have selectively been travelling less and doing more armchair travels, travelling virtually, reading a lot and exercising. browsing through some adventure quotes and dreaming of all the hiking and bicycle touring places that I can possibly visit.

 We weren’t made to slow down with our hyperactive lifestyles and I only managed to do that when I was on a bicycle travel trip or spending time with a local.
 Once I am back at home, I am usually shouldered with responsibilities and meeting deadlines that is easy to lose track of moments where the mind and spirit are lost to all connections of the world.
 From the very act of writing on a piece of a paper, and connecting the dots like how it takes about 24 trees to make 1 ton of standard office paper.
 These random facts would not spring to mind with all the background chatter in our usual lives.